gaelrenoux/tranzactio/README.md

 )
 // Don't use that for production: connections will be opened and closed or each transaction.
 ```

+# Why ?

+On my applications, I regularly have quite a bunch of business logics around my queries.
+If I want to run that logic within a transaction, I had to wrap it with Doobie's ConnectionIO.
+But I'm already using ZIO as my effect monad!
+I don't want another one...
+In addition, ConnectionIO misses quite a bit of the operations that ZIO has.

+That's where TranzactIO comes from.
+I wanted a way to use ZIO everywhere, and run the transaction whenever I decided.

 # What's next